 St. John's College does not operate or own its own bookstore and students are free to use any retail book supplier to acquire their textbooks.
 A list of the required textbooks and course materials is published on the college website.
 Students that need to acquire funds to purchase their books can contact the financial assistance office to inquire about purchasing their books.

 Computer Requirements

-Students entering St. John's College are required to have a personal computer or laptop configured to the college's specifications.
+Students entering St. John's College are required to have a personal computer or laptop configured to the college's specifications per college website at sics.edu.

 Windows laptop minimum specifications:

 Software: